MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/device-control-removable-storage-access-control.md

 | **Options** | Defines whether to display notification or not |**When Type Allow is selected**: <p>0: nothing<p>4: disable **AuditAllowed** and **AuditDenied** for this Entry.
 Even if **Allow** happens and the AuditAllowed is setting configured, the system will not send event. <p>8: capture file information and have a copy of the file as evidence for Write access. <p>16: capture file information for Write access. <p>**When Type Deny is selected**: <p>0: nothing<p>4: disable **AuditDenied** for this Entry.
 Even if **Block** happens and the AuditDenied is setting configured, the system will not show notification. <p>**When Type **AuditAllowed** is selected**: <p>0: nothing <p>1: nothing <p>2: send event<p> **When Type **AuditDenied** is selected**: <p>0: nothing <p>1: show notification <p>2: send event<p>3: show notification and send event |
 |AccessMask|Defines the access. | **Disk level access**: <p>1: Read <p>2: Write <p>4: Execute <p>**File system level access**: <p>8: File system Read <p>16: File system Write <p>32: File system Execute <p><p>You can have multiple access by performing binary OR operation, for example, the AccessMask for Read and Write and Execute will be 7; the AccessMask for Read and Write will be 3.|

-## Common Removable Storage Access Control scenarios
+## Device Control Removable Storage Access Control Scenarios

-To help familiarize you with Microsoft Defender for Endpoint Removable Storage Access Control, we have put together some common scenarios for you to follow.
+To familiarize you with Microsoft Defender for Endpoint Removable Storage Access Control, we have put together some common scenarios for you to follow.

 ### Scenario 1: Prevent Write and Execute access to all but allow specific approved USBs